jendas1/rooted-tree-classifier/README.md

 ## Usage

-1. Install dependencies by `pip3 install -r requirements`.
+1. Install dependencies by `pip3 install -r requirements.txt`.

 2. Run `python -m rooted_tree_classifier` and describe (on standard input) constraints of a problem.
 For example: